 Studying Marks’ reading list can help you understand the thinking of one of the legendary value investors.

-Howard Marks’ Best Books
+Howard Marks’ Favorite Books

 1. Winning the Loser’s Game